brokenprogrammer/AlgorithmLib/README.md

 # AlgorithmLib

 A library to provide solutions for tasks like sorting, searching and math algorithms.
-Currently implementing Algorithms in both C & JavaScript.
+Currently implementing Algorithms in both C.